How to integrate Microsoft teams MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Microsoft teams to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Microsoft teams agent that can add new member to project team, schedule an online meeting for sales, list all chats i’m part of, get details for marketing team channel through natural language commands.
+By the end, you'll have a working Microsoft teams agent that can add new member to project team, schedule an online meeting for sales, list all chats i’m part of through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Microsoft teams account through Composio's Microsoft teams MCP server.